maidsafe/Whitepapers/Project-Safe.md

 To allow distributed ownership of the network, MaidSafe will allocate 15% of the tokens on day 1.
 The coins allocated are fungible, particularly in the form of resources as backers reach their required returns or simply trade the coins.
 This allocation of safecoin will allow two separate entities to be rewarded:

 ###### a: Current MaidSafe investors/shareholders.
-The current MaidSafe investors have invested for the past 8 years with complete faith and desire to make a difference.
+The current MaidSafe investors have invested for the past 8 years with complete faith and a strong desire to make a difference.
 These investors have been the very reason the technology is now developed and this proposal possible.
 Five percent of the safecoin issue will be laid aside for these investors and as safecoin is increasing in value, current investors will be able to swap their shareholding in MaidSafe.net for the coins.   **The coins will be held by the MaidSafe Foundation for issuance at the request of each shareholder.** The safecoin here will be allocated at the point miners are introduced onto the network.

 This allows investors to be rewarded for their help over the years and will also allow MaidSafe equity to return to being owned completely by the Foundation.
 This approach will ensure that MaidSafe as a company is not in charge of the SAFE network and shareholders are treated with the respect they deserve.
 When they are allocated safecoin they can hold these as any backer will today.

 ###### b: Crowd Sale Participants
 A crowd sale will enable everyone worldwide to seed and be a part of the SAFE project.
-This will last for 30 days and will enable a direct purchase (pre order) of ten percent of safecoin.
-MaidSafe are keen that the crowd sale is as fair as possible and to that end will not set the coin price, it is proposed that the market decide the value.
-Therefore, participants can pay in either,bitcoin, mastercoin or cash for an unknown number of coins, only as the crowd sale ends will the value and number of coins become known.
+This will last for 30 days and will enable a direct purchase of ten percent of safecoin.
+MaidSafe are keen that the crowd sale is as fair as possible and to that end will not set the coin price, it is proposed that the market will decide the value.
+Therefore, participants can pay in either, bitcoin, mastercoin or cash for an unknown number of coins, only as the crowd sale ends will the value and number of coins become known to each participant.
 As miners begin to earn and developers release products, this valuation should very quickly increase.

-These crowd sale participants will pre order safecoins, these orders will be recorded in the bitcoin blockchain via the Master protocol suite.
-The safcoins purchased will be credited to the participants safecoin wallets as soon as the full network is launched and earners (miners) appear online.
+These crowd sale participants will be buying MaidSafeCoin, an intermediary coin that will be be swapped on a 1 : 1 ratio for safecoin once the full SAFE network is launched.
+Purchases will be recorded in the bitcoin blockchain via the Master protocol suite.
+MaidSafe will be running a test net initially and will potentially need to bring the network up and down during testing, this is why an intermediary coin is required.
+It will be possible for backers to use and trade MaidSafeCoins prior to the launch of the full network, again with all transactions recorded on the Bitcoin blockchain.

+The MaidSafe coins purchased will be credited as safecoins to the participants safecoin wallets as soon as the full network is launched and earners (miners) appear online.
 This allows immediate benefit to the project and will demonstrate the desire of all backers to decentralise the Internet, enabling a plethora of new and exciting companies to emerge and provide true value at minimal cost.

 Funds raised from this round will be held by the MaidSafe Foundation and will be utilised to house the MaidSafe core team and provide financial assistance for a period of three years.
 It is assumed that after three years, the core MaidSafe team will have grown significantly and introduced further innovations into the space.
 There is no founders pool and the MaidSafe developers and team are not issued any safecoin and must earn these through commits to the code base and further innovation.
 This is a very important aspect of this project.
 No team should be rewarded by safecoin who have not provided value in some respect and this is particularly important of any existing development team.